illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 Presenting team will be a group submission and only one submission is needed per team.

-Non-presenting teams will also submit their questions as a team submission.
+~~Non-presenting teams will also submit their questions as a team submission~~

+Non-presenters will submit individual critiques.